ogcincubator/dev-exercise-template/apps/pygeoapi/README.md

 curl -I http://localhost:5001/
 ```

+You can navigate to this page on a browser, to check the OGC API endpoints and the data.

 ## About the Data

 On the [data](./data) folder you will find an tinydb database containing daily means of water level or flow.
 The daily mean is the average of all unit values for a given day.
 This dataset is provided by the [National Hydrological Service (NHS) of Canada](https://wateroffice.ec.gc.ca/).